Embroidery

 (Very) Experimental: Partials

-Most REST API’s return JSON or XML and leaves it up to you on how to organize and style the data.
+Most REST APIs return JSON or XML and leave it up to you on how to organize and style the data.
 But there might be times when you can take a shortcut and return HTML asynchronously instead.
-37signals calls this html-over-the-wire and (re)popularized this technique in HEY.
+37signals calls this HTML-over-the-wire and (re)popularized this technique in HEY.
 It can be a way to reduce the data payload and defer content that does not need to be rendered immediately on the server to arrive later on the client.

 Embroidery supports this as well: